 Correct calibration is important when measuring absolute power levels such as transmitter output and receiver input power.
-However attenuation measurements are always relative power readings, in which case only linearity and repeatability are important.
+Attenuation measurements are always relative power readings, in which case only linearity and repeatability are important.

-Calibration significantly affects accuracy.
-A power meter detector requires calibration close to the wavelengths at which it will be used, and the calibration should be properly traceable to a national standard.
-‘Calibration uncertainty’ refers to the uncertainly under ideal conditions, eg with a particular fiber and connector type, wavelength, power level, and at a laboratory temperature.
+Calibration significantly affects absolute accuracy.
+A power meter semiconductor detector requires calibration close to the wavelength at which it will be used, and the calibration should be properly traceable to a national standard.
+‘Calibration uncertainty’ refers to the uncertainly under ideal conditions, e.g. with a particular fiber and connector type, wavelength, power level, and at a laboratory temperature.

-Most electrical multimeters quote ‘basic accuracy’, which includes all calibration, linearity, ageing and temperature effects, and so gives a good idea of what a meter will achieve in real use.
-However with optical meters, quoted "accuracy" is often just "calibration uncertainty", so it gives no clue as to expected performance under real conditions.
-This is probably a hang-over from the days when these were really scientific instruments, but it is most unhelpful to current users.
+An electrical multimeter typically quotes ‘basic accuracy’, which includes all calibration, linearity, ageing and temperature effects, and so gives a good idea of what a meter will achieve in real use.
+However, with optical power meters, quoted "accuracy" is often just "calibration uncertainty", so it gives no clue as to expected performance under real conditions.
+This is a hang-over from the days when these were laboratory scientific instruments for use by physicists, but it is most unhelpful to typical fiber optic users.

-So to find out what an instrument will achieve in field conditions, you may need to assess the effects of changing fiber types, connectors, power levels, wavelengths (eg within a band) and temperature, and if any additional "zeroing" procedures are required to achieve this performance.
-It is often hard to do this assessment, since specifications are left deliberately vague.
+So to find the accuracy of an optical power meter reading in field conditions, you may need to assess the effects of changing fiber types, connectors, power levels, wavelengths (e.g. within a band) and temperature, and if any additional "zeroing" procedures are required to achieve this performance.
+It is often hard to do this assessment since specifications are left deliberately vague.

-At high power levels, localized detector saturation occurs, which makes the measurement increasingly non-linear.
-The level at which this happens depends on the beam profile or geometry.
-Therefore saturation effects can vary on a case by case basis, typically somewhere above 0 dBm.
-Instrument specifications tend to be vague, hopeful, or optimistic on the saturation effect.
-This has only started to become an issue recently, with the introduction of high powered optical amplifiers and some high power linear transmission systems.
-Look very carefully at accuracy specifications at the required power levels.
+At high power levels, localized detector saturation can occur, which makes the measurement increasingly non-linear.
+The level at which this happens also depends partially on the beam profile or geometry, and partially on the instrument electronic design.
+Therefore, saturation effects can vary on a case by case basis, typically somewhere above 0 dBm.
+Many instrument specifications tend to be vague, hopeful, or optimistic on the saturation effect.
+Look very carefully at instrument accuracy specifications at required measurement levels above 0 dBm.
 If in doubt, check with a precision attenuator placed before the meter.

 At low power levels, detector amplifier drift dominates, and the detected power can become highly non-linear.
-This effect can be highly temperature sensitive, to an extent where accuracy is only guaranteed within ± 1OC from " zero " compensation: not much use on a field instrument!
-Many instruments require the user to apply some sort of "zero" compensation to meet accuracy specifications.
+This effect can be highly temperature sensitive, to an extent where accuracy is only guaranteed within ± 1O°C from " zero " compensation: not much use on a field instrument!
+Many instruments require the user to apply "zero" compensation to meet accuracy specifications.
 This is often not done, or done incorrectly, thus making measurements suspect.
-The whole subject of "zeroing" is avoided by many suppliers, who only refer to it half way through the operating manual.
+The whole subject of "zeroing" is avoided by many suppliers, who only refer to it half-way through the operating manual.
 When specifying an instrument, be very careful when interpreting specifications.

-Germanium has a number of specific weaknesses, which limit its application to low precision work:
+Germanium has several specific weaknesses, which limit its application to low precision work: